jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

 ALMA Band 6 correlator setup.
 ````

-We centered one SPW ("representative" window) at the $^{13}$CO $J=2-1$ molecular emission line transition rest frequency (220.405 GHz), covering a bandwidth of 58.594 MHz with 1920 channels, resulting in the highest achievable spectral resolution of 41.510 m/s after default spectral averaging with $N=2$ by Hanning smoothing within the correlator data processor.
+We centered one SPW at the $^{13}$CO $J=2-1$ molecular emission line transition rest frequency (220.405 GHz), covering a bandwidth of 58.594 MHz with 1920 channels, resulting in the highest achievable spectral resolution of 41.510 m/s after default spectral averaging with $N=2$ by Hanning smoothing within the correlator data processor.
 (This was our "representative" window in the OT.)

 We placed a second SPW at the $^{12}$CO $J=2-1$ rest frequency (230.545 GHz) covering the same bandwidth with the same number of channels, achieving a slighty higher spectral resolution of 39.684 m/s (due to the higher center frequency, of course).

 A third SPW was centered at the C$^{18}$O $J=2-1$ rest frequency (219.567 GHz), and a fourth at the SO $6(5)-5(4)$ rest frequency (219.956 GHz).
 Each of these SPWS covered the same bandwidth (58.594 MHz) but with *half* as many channels (960 channels) because they share a baseband.
 Thus they achieve a lower spectral resolution of 83.336 m/s and 83.189 m/s respectively.

-To enable self-calibration, our correlator setup sampled the continuum in a fifth SPW centered at $233.012$ GHz with 128 channels each 15.625 MHz in width, obtaining the full available 2.0 GHz bandwidth.
+To enable self-calibration, our correlator setup sampled the continuum in a fifth SPW centered at 233.012 GHz with 128 channels each 15.625 MHz in width, obtaining the full available 2.0 GHz bandwidth.

 The weblog provides a detailed summary of the correlator setup.
 ````{card}